davidemoro/play_requests/README.rst

 and all the following HTTP calls will be performed with the authorization bearer provided in the default payload.

-We suggest to define variables and update play_requests defaults programmatically, use json only for trivial examples.

 Merging rules: